 This is indeed the freshly installed Yoast SEO interface.
 Without this plugin being installed and activated in your system, the page looks like this:

-How to Activate a Plugin?
+How to Deactivate a Plugin?

-Activating plugins means that you disable their functionality without deleting them.
+Deactivating plugins means that you disable their functionality without deleting them.

 To access the Activation and Deactivation functionalities, enter your Installed Plugins page and again take a look at the small menu section below the name of each individual plugin: